Digital-Gravy/action-generate-changelog/REAMDE.md

 ### First Release

-For the first release, you can omit the `previous-version` input or set it to an empty string.
+For the first release, you can omit the `previous_version` input or set it to an empty string.
 The action will automatically use the first commit as the starting point.

 ### Prerelease to Stable